chenchih/5G_automationLinux/Iperflog_parser/ReadMe.md

 # Iperf Log parser and convert the result
 This is an automation to parse or filter the iperf3 log file and write the Throughput into an Excel or TXT file.
+You can refer to this link for slide: [Slide Automatic iperf Log result](https://www.slideshare.net/slideshow/automatic_iperf_log_result_excel_visual-pptx/280507702)

 ## 2. Updated record
 - 2025.3.16: inital